 Which UK fashion retailer has seen the most growth 2015 – 2019?

-Using Pi data and Google UK search analytics we’ve assess the retailers experiencing the steepest search volume growth and decline in the UK, between the years of 2015 – 2019.
+Using search data and Google UK search analytics we’ve assessed the retailers experiencing the steepest search volume growth and decline in the UK, between the years of 2015 – 2019.

 We answer the questions:

 - What’s the most popular UK fashion brand or retailer online?

 - Which retailer/brand is the fastest growing in the UK?